Zenoo/generic-dashboard/README.md

 - Edit [.github/workflows/deploy-to-vercel.yml](.github/workflows/deploy-to-vercel.yml) and remove `if: false` to enable the workflow

 - Your app will be deployed automatically on every version published

+- (Optional) Add an environment variable `CRON_SECRET` with a random string to enable the cron jobs

 ### Other platforms